An overview of Linux container security

 SELinux / AppArmor

-Mandatory Access Control such as SELinux or AppArmor can help further lock down containers.
+Mandatory Access Control such as SELinux or AppArmor can help lock down containers even further.
 For example, with SELinux every container has its own multi-level label and they can only access their own resources and read /usr and /etc on the host if something is bind-mounted into the container.
 Docker has the

 z (for every container) and the